System Preparation for Manufacturing Implementation: General Information

 • Null / Blank: Newly created production orders will use the WIP account for the Order Type specified on the Production Order Types (AM201100) form.

-• If overhead, tooling, machine, or scrap costs are to be charged to production orders then you need to create a separate expense account to track each of these types of costs.
-The forms where you specify these accounts are the following:
+• If overhead, tooling, machine, or scrap costs are to be charged to production orders, then you need to create a separate expense account to track each of these types of costs.
+You specify the following accounts on the following forms:

 Warehouse Settings

-You need to define each warehouse and its locations where the stock items involved in manufacturing will be stored by using the Warehouses (IN204000) form.
+You need to define each warehouse and its locations where the stock items involved in manufacturing will be stored.
 You may use an existing warehouse or create a separate one.

-You define a warehouse involved in manufacturing as follows:
+You use the Warehouses (IN204000) form to define a warehouse involved in manufacturing as follows:

 1. On the Locations tab, you define the locations that will be involved in manufacturing as follows:

-• For each warehouse location that is used for planning purposes within material requirements planning (MRP), you select the MRP check box.
+• For each warehouse location that is used for planning purposes within inventory planning, you select the Inventory Planning check box.

 • For each location used for storing materials, you select the Sales Allowed and Production Allowed check boxes to indicate that this location can be used to issue items to production orders.